Tag: NY State Historical Sites

 Santa’s visit at the Senate House property in 2022

 The second floor holds the furniture that is not historically correct with the Senate House and comes from different time periods.
-There is furniture, beds and chairs, spinning wheels, chamber pots and all sorts of accessories for the home.
+There is furniture, beds and chairs, spinning wheels, chamber pots and all sorts of accessories for the home and their uses in everyday life.
+Vintage furnishings with explanations on their use are a big part of the exhibit.

 Artifacts from the past are displayed here